 We’ll get into specifics on where to find curators and tips and tricks on how to land them.
 But let’s start with some basics.
 Listen to a couple songs on the playlist first to get a feel for the theme.
-Pitch the right song for each playlist.
+Pitch the right song for each playlist, otherwise your song will get skips.
 Just because you are a rock band, doesn’t mean that your song fits every rock playlist.
 Pay attention to the theme and sub-genres featured in the playlist.
 Don’t submit a hip hop track to an indie rock playlist.
 Also, don’t submit old music to a playlist that features “new” or “fresh” tracks.

 3. SONG LENGTH AND FLOW

 Every artist is fighting a battle for attention.
 When submitting a track, consider the intro and outro of the song.
 If it’s too long, it could upset the flow of that playlist and be rejected.
 Curators like their playlists to flow, and they don’t want to lose listeners on long tracks.
 If a song takes too long to start, it might not be a good fit for their playlist.